isomerpages/gb-assist/pages/solutionrepo/solution1151.md

 N.A. for non-SMEs

 #### Things to Note
+The setup consists of one or multiple laser beam emitting units and their detectors for geometric alignment and measurement.
+Measuring errors: minimum +/- 1%
+Maintenance cost not supported
-Includes display unit, measurement/detector unit, laser transmitter, wireless unit, cables, battery charger, software, manuals
+Optional: wireless unit, relevant accessories e.g. fixtures, cables, battery and charger, software, manuals
-Measuring errors: +/- 1%
-Measurement range: up to 20m
-Laser class: safety class II
-Laser output: <1 mW
-Safety: IP class 66/67 (measurement/detector, wireless unit), IP class 65 (display unit) Operating temperature: 0-50-C
-Charger: 100-240 V AC

-Minimum 30% ordinary shares held by Singaporean/PR.
-No change in vendor allowed

 #### Contact Information
 N.A.